core-wg/resource-directory/draft-ietf-core-resource-directory.md

 mechanism.
 It is however expected that RDs will also be discoverable via other methods depending on the deployment.

-Discovery is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter
-{{RFC6690}} with the value "core.rd" in the query string.
+Discovery of the RD function set is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
 Likewise, a Resource Type parameter value of "core.rd-lookup" is used to discover the RD Lookup Function Set.
 Upon success, the response will contain a payload with a link format entry for each RD discovered, with the URL indicating the root